Diffusion-driven pattern formation in an opinion dynamical network model

 Refinements to the opinion formation models included continuous-valued opinion formation, where opinions are modeled as points on an axis, representing, for example, the political spectrum \cite{Deffuant2000, Hagselmann2002}.
 For discrete opinions, more detailed modeling of the opinion adoption process led to complex-contagion models, in which the rate at which agents adopt new opinions depends nonlinearly on the agents' neighborhood \cite{Granovetter1978, Watts2002}.
 Finally, adaptive networks were proposed to model situations in which agents can actively reshape their neighborhood by cutting or rewiring connections \cite{Gross_2007, HolmeNewman2006, Min_2017}.
-Particularly, the active reshaping of connections has also been considered for opinion formation in groups of animals, where the opinions under consideration concern the movement of the group \cite{Couzin_2011, Chen2016, Fahimipour2022}.
+Particularly, the active reshaping of connections was also considered for opinion formation in groups of animals, where the opinions under consideration concern the movement of the group \cite{Couzin_2011, Chen2016, Fahimipour2022}.

 The predictions of opinion formation models have been tested in computerized experiments with humans, collective motion experiments with animals and by analysis of social media and election data \cite{Gracia2014, Couzin_2011, Threlkeld2017, Vendeville2025, Centola_2018}.
 While very simple mathematical models are unable to capture the full complexity of opinion formation processes, they have been successful in advancing their conceptual understanding and contributed to the discovery of new phenomena.
-For example, analysis of the voter model revealed that a simple opinion imitation mechanism is not sufficient to explain opinion diversity or polarization.
-Subsequent extensions of the model by majority rules, stubborn agents, social impact or adaptivity of links, demonstrated different mechanisms through which minority opinions can prevail or become dominant when certain thresholds are exceeded \cite{NowakSzamrejLatane1990, SZNAJD2000, Castellano2009, Xie2011, Zschaler2012, Castellano2009b}.
+For example, analysis of the voter model revealed that a simple opinion imitation process is not sufficient to explain opinion diversity or polarization.
+Subsequent extensions of the model by majority rules, stubborn agents, social impact or adaptivity of links, demonstrated different avenues leading to minority persistence and dominance \cite{NowakSzamrejLatane1990, SZNAJD2000, Castellano2009, Xie2011, Zschaler2012, Castellano2009b}.